CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/plasma/deposit-ether.md

 id: deposit-ether
 title: deposit
 keywords:
-- 'plasma client, depositEther, polygon, sdk'
+- 'plasma client, depositEther, candle, sdk'
 description: 'Get started with maticjs'
 ---

-`depositEther` method can be used to deposit required amount of **ether** from ethereum to polygon..
+`depositEther` method can be used to deposit required amount of **ether** from ethereum to candle..

 ```
 const result = await plasmaClient.depositEther(100);